Dear Parents, Guardians, and Friends of the Manito School Community,

 Our rigorous academic curriculum is complemented by special area teachers who present lessons in physical education, library/media, health, art, and music.
 Our technology and World Language programs will continue to be integrated into each child’s classroom schedule.
 (World language study begins in Grade 3).
 Elementary students across the district will receive World Language instruction from a certified World Language teacher.

 Teachers utilize the available technology in the school to create challenging, problem-based applications that can be integrated into each content area throughout the year.
 Facilitating that process is the fact that we have SMART boards and document cameras in all of classrooms for our current population, and we have two class sets of i-Pads that will be shared among all of our students.
-This year, students in Grades 2-5 will also enjoy the use of Chrome Books, which will support the acquisition of critical 21st century skills including critical thinking, collaboration, creativity and communication.
+Students in Grades 2-5 will also enjoy the use of Chrome Books, which will support the acquisition of critical 21st century skills including critical thinking, collaboration, creativity and communication.
 Of course, many thanks go to the Manito PTO for generously supporting our technology initiative for the past several years.

 As always, I look forward to another positive year working with you and your children.

 Adam I. Silverstein